majidmahmoodlhr/Getting-and-Cleaning-Data/Codebook.md

 Author: Majid Mahmood

 ## Source
-Below URL is used for Data Set https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Below URL is used for Data Set<br>
+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-A full description and license is available at the site where the data was obtained. http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+A full description and license is available at the site where the data was obtained.<br>
+http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Following steps are performed to complete this task